PokoNut/ENGL393H/docs/usage/vm.md

 ### Select the Ubuntu ISO

-Be sure to name your virtual machine, and for the ISO select the ubuntu deskop ISO you downloaded previously.
+Be sure to name your virtual machine, and for the ISO select the ubuntu desktop ISO you downloaded previously.
 Then, continue with the process.

 ![](../../assets/vm2.PNG)